effectai/effect-network-website/content/news/roadmap-2024.md

 Today, we're thrilled to bring forward the plans that Effect AI has in store for 2024.
 This year is bound to be a transformative one for Effect AI, as some of the most exciting and groundbreaking updates to the network in years are close on the horizon.

 Let's dive right in.
 We will start by taking a look at the rebrand that was [initiated by the DAO](https://dao.effect.network/proposals/149) and has already been put in the works, as is evident from the website you are reading from right now.
 Then we will cover the most anticipated update: the arrival of Effect AI's new platform.
 In a couple of weeks, our workforce will  be able to pre-register for the long-awaited **V2 release**, which embodies a significant iteration on every element of the platform.
-Meanwhile, our DAO will play an increasingly important role, stepping up its role as an ecosystem maintainer, and we will look into the discussion that have been going on around a Solana migration of part of the network.
+Meanwhile, our DAO will play an increasingly important role, stepping up as an ecosystem maintainer, and we will look into the prospect of a migration to the Solana ecosystem.

 Looking ahead, we're excited to launch a series of ambitious long-term growth initiatives that will propel Effect AI to new heights.
 Stay tuned for an exciting journey ahead as we chart the course for Effect AI's evolution in 2024.

 #### New Website & Rebrand

 The decision to revert to our original identity, "Effect AI," was driven by [Proposal #149](https://dao.effect.network/proposals/149) from the DAO.
-This shift allows us to provide clear messaging towards  our target audience around the AI industry.
+This shift allows us to provide clear messaging towards  our target audience with a strong focus on the AI industry.
 It also represents a recommitment to our foundational values around decentralizing artificial intelligence.

 Jeffrey has been hard at work revamping the website, giving it much needed love and attention.
 The goal is to position the website as the go-to hub for all things related to news, tutorials, documentation, and an anchor for those eager to become part of our dynamic ecosystem.
+A lot more updates will come out on this, so stay tuned!

 #### V2 Release

-The highly anticipated V2 release is in the final stages of preparation, and is completely revamp the experience of both developers and users.
+The highly anticipated V2 release is in the final stages of preparation, and will completely revamp the experience of both developers and users.
 Among the key elements that V2 will introduce are:

 - Python SDK for convenient publishing and retrieval of datasets
 - Integrations with ML frameworks